Solapur–Mumbai CSMT Superfast Express

 It operates as train number 22140 from Solapur Junction to Mumbai CST and as train number 22139 in the reverse direction serving the state of Maharashtra.

 Coaches

-The 22140 / 39 Solapur–Mumbai CST Express has 1 AC First Class cum AC 2 tier, 2 AC 3 tier, 6 Sleeper Class, 4 General Unreserved & 2 SLR (Seating cum Luggage Rake) coaches.
+The 22140 / 39 Solapur–Mumbai CST Express has 1 AC First Class cum AC 2 tier, 2 AC 3 tier, 6 Sleeper Class, 4 General Unreserved and 2 SLR (Seating cum Luggage Rake) coaches.
 It does not carry a pantry car.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-22140 Solapur–Mumbai CST Express covers the distance of 455 km in 10 hours 50 mins (42.00 km/hr) & in 8 hours 50 mins as 22139 Mumbai CST–Solapur Express (51.51 km/hr).
+22140 Solapur–Mumbai CST Express covers the distance of 455 km in 10 hours 50 mins (42.00 km/h) and in 8 hours 50 mins as 22139 Mumbai CST–Solapur Express (51.51 km/h).

 Routeing

 The 22140 / 39 Solapur–Mumbai CST Express runs from Solapur Junction via Pune Junction, Karjat, Kalyan Junction to Mumbai CST.

 Traction

-This train is hauled end to end by a Kalyan based WAP7 in its entire journey.
+This train is hauled end to end by a Kalyan-based WAP7 in its entire journey.